fredt34/GeeDeePermark/README.md

 ## Security of your documents

+Whey are processed in-memory only and run under a service account (cadd in this case)

 ## Logs

+We run NO LOGS.
+We're not spies.
+We may run basic traffic logs at some point to count visitors.
+No IP, no file copy, no terminal fingerprinting.

 ## Language

 Python.
 Has lots of libraries, secure and easy to install & read.
 Shamelessly vibe-coded with VSCode, Cline and free Grok-AI.

-Program should be as short as possible - ideally, only 1 single file, in order to be extremely easy to install and run.
+Program was designed be as short as possible - ideally, only 1 single file, no compile, in order to be extremely easy to install and run.
+No Java.

-# Available on
+## Available on

 https://geedeepermark.cpvo.org